Stefan0436/ConnectiveStandalone/CONFIGURING.md

 # Format: context-root> 'contextfile'
 context> {

     # Default entry
     root> '

     # The following instruction assigns the '/' server folder as the virtual root.
     # Requests to, say, http://localhost:8080/ are directed here
     virtualroot "/"

     '

     # Custom entry
     [real folder path]> '

     # All ContextFiles are simple sets of instructions
-	virtualroot [virtual folder name or path]
+    virtualroot "[virtual folder name or path]"

     # Insert more instructions here, the following line disables index pages
     # defaultindexpage null

     '

 }
 ```